Updated August 24, 2023

-Step 9 – After creating the chart, you can close the chart Box by clicking on the cross button, as shown below.
+Step 9 – After creating the chart, you can close the chart Box by clicking the cross button, as shown below.

 Editing the Chart

 You can edit the chart anytime by using SmartArt Tools.
-If you want to edit the shape or fill the color in shape, click on that shape and go to the FORMAT tab.
+If you want to edit or fill the color in shape, click on that shape and go to the FORMAT tab.
 Here a lot of options are available for editing.
 Refer to the below screenshot for your reference.

-If you want to edit all the shapes simultaneously, select all shapes with the CTRL+A shortcut key and apply the formatting as per the requirement.
+If you want to edit all the shapes simultaneously, select all shapes with the CTRL+A shortcut key and apply the formatting as required.

 Excel Organization Chart – Example #2